+Figure 2.
+The 18th Illinois Congressional District encompasses much of the middle Illinois River valley, including Ten Mile Creek.

 IV.
 PRIOR STUDIES, REPORTS, AND EXISTING PROJECTS

+There may have been work done by the Illinois River Soil Conservation Task Force

 This section briefly discusses prior studies, reports, existing documents, and other activities pertinent to this study.
 Planning and implementation of erosion control and water management projects have occurred in the Tenmile Creek watershed in the past.